-I'm speculating wildly, of course.
-The whole thing could very easily have been perpetrated by an under-worked individual at a large company, using their office computer and keeping regular hours to avoid suspicion.
+I’m speculating wildly, of course.
+An under-worked individual at a large company could very easily have perpetrated the whole thing using their office computer and keeping regular hours to avoid suspicion.
 The rest is down to ingenuity and personal motivation.

 We’ll never know the truth, but the supporting infrastructure detailed in the EFF report certainly points to some considerable effort over a long period of time.
 If it was an individual, he’s out there, he’ll strike again, and he learns fast.
 In many ways, I’d prefer it to have been a security service training new recruits.

 Find out more

 Free security test reports

 Stay in touch

 - Do you run a large organisation’s security infrastructure and want an assessment?